mainwp/mainwp/readme.txt

 * Added: the new 'mainwp_limit_updates_all' hook for the support of limiting the number of updates to be performed at once
 * Added: a new Advanced Options setting to force IPv4 usage
 * Added: a new Advanced Options setting to allow custom configuration for the OpenSSL.cnf
-* Added: a new WP CLI command to list all plugins and themes (for example wp mainwp plugin --list-all and wp mainwp theme --list-all)
+* Added: a new WP CLI command to list all plugins and themes (for example, wp mainwp plugin --list-all and wp mainwp theme --list-all)
 * Added: Support for the new Yoast SEO features in the Manage Posts and Manage Pages table
 * Added: pull request to allow 0 as a non-default value in the Import Sites feature - Thanks [viawest-davidsix](https://github.com/viawest-davidsix)
 * Added: pull request to fix incorrect changelog URLs and CSS classes - Thanks [Filoz](https://github.com/Filoz)